 IMDB Rating: 6.8 out of 10

 The Brave One follows Erica Bain, a woman who loses her husband and dog during a vicious attack, during which she is also molested.
 After waking up traumatized in a hospital, with no husband and no dog, Erica returns home and seeks vengeance against her attackers.
-After police find one of her attackers and asks Erica to identify him in a lineup, she pretends she doesn’t recognize him, and then tracks him down afterwards to take matters into her own hands.
+After the police find one of her attackers and ask Erica to identify him in a lineup, she pretends she doesn’t recognize him, and then tracks him down afterward to take matters into her own hands.

 Release Date: May 24, 1995